-Candidates will need to email the ACLS at board@acls-aatc.ca to be issued a username, password and link to access the examination site.
-Do not click on this link before the time set with your Invigilator for the start of the exam.
+Candidates will need to email the ACLS at board@acls-aatc.ca to be issued a username, password and link to access the examination site. board the exam.
 This information will be provided by an e-mail.
 Upon issuance of the username and password, the candidate has the following 30 days within which to write the examination.